Mastering TipKit: Basics

 }

-By expanding the macro, we can see the complete code generated by @Parameter:
+Expanding the property wrapper, we see the full code generated by @Parameter:

 Swift